 Work is hard… that’s why it’s called work (and not play!)
 Consumed, busy, overwhelmed are all foundations to building high levels of stress for people.
 The American worker, and business owners are in a constant state of stress.
 Numerous studies show that job stress is the single largest factor for source of stress in American adults.
 In fact, the level of stress in the American worker has been progressively escalating.
 The perception of having little control and lots of demands are in direct correlation with increased rates of heart attacks, hypertension, and other illnesses.

-Good news is we have remedies to the stress.
+Good news is we have remedies to ease your stress.
 There are easy, quick techniques to ally stress and feel better throughout the day.
 Coffee and sodas will give you a quick caffeine hit, but these techniques will make you feel better longer and give you an energy boost without chemicals.
 If you do these on a consistent basis, your perception of well-being will increase.

 Here are three quick, easy ways to relieve the stress that you’re feeling right now.
 Take a moment for yourself and help relieve stress, get more done and find some balance and happiness in your work day.